The Pulse: Paris

 And yet there it was: a light blue kyanite ring that spat in the face of Science.

-In his study, Stephanus looked over to the mouth of the Ouroboros.
+Back in his study, Stephanus looked again at the locked door.
 Above the lintel he saw a figure emerge from the white wall.
 It was an angel, playing a Medieval instrument of rare device.
 Perhaps it was some sort of hand organ or dulcimer.